bradmartin333/UnsafeColors/README.md

 # UnsafeColors
 Updating an image with a Color array pointer using Raylib

-Also comparing the speed of System.Drawing and ImageSharp
+Also comparing the speed of System.Drawing and ImageSharp.
+The initialization of the program hinders performance, so the test functions are ran 5 times each.

 ![Capture](./Capture.PNG)